top of page

 Durable, fire-resistant, fast installation

-Heavy, limited to short/medium spans
+Heavy; limited to short/medium spans

-Masonry openings in low-rise housing
+Masonry openings in low-rise buildings

 Cast-in-Place Concrete

-Slower, requires formwork
+Slower; requires formwork and curing

-Large or unique openings
+Large or custom openings

 Steel Beams

-Corrosion risk, needs fire protection
+Corrosion risk; fire protection needed

-Easy to handle, cost-effective
+Easy handling; cost-effective

-Code and Design Considerations in Ontario
+Code and Structural Design Considerations in Ontario

 Precast Lintel Installation Guidelines

-A well-executed precast lintel installation is critical to performance:
+Proper installation is essential to structural performance:

 Applications in Ontario Construction